anouarjlidi/AgateApps/README.md

 You need to be sure that your webserver listens to every domain name set up in the application.

-You can configure the main domain in `parameters.yml`, let's check the default at [parameters.yml.dist file](app/config/parameters.yml).
+You can configure the main domain in `.env`, let's check the default at [.env.dist file](/.env.dist).

 There are a lot of subdomains that are linked to this application, so make sure each and anyone of them is well listened by your webserver: you can set up the app on both Nginx and Apache, thanks to the